Why You Shouldn't Rely on Credit Card Travel Insurance

 - If travelers are concerned about coverage for pre-existing medical conditions, they shouldn’t count on their credit card.
 Our Premium plan includes coverage for pre-existing conditions as long as certain requirements are met.

-- In order to qualify for coverage for pre-existing medical conditions, the plan must be bought prior to or within 24 hours of the final trip payment, travelers must be medically able to travel at the time the plan is purchased and all prepaid trip costs that are subject to cancellation penalties or restrictions must be insured.
+- In order to qualify for coverage for pre-existing medical conditions with Generali's Premium Plan, the plan must be bought prior to or within 24 hours of the final trip payment, travelers must be medically able to travel at the time the plan is purchased and all prepaid trip costs that are subject to cancellation penalties or restrictions must be insured.

 Card limits and covering other travelers